 GPU mining, on the other hand, is far more efficient with way higher hashing rates, and it’s the standard method for mining bitcoins today.
-The hash rates and processing speed of modern top-tier GPUs are incomparable to CPU processing power.
-So, if you want to mine bitcoins efficiently and profit from it, you should go with a GPU mining rig, or, if you’re prepared to invest serious funds in mining, you can buy an ASIC miner machine, which is the most advanced type of mining computer.
+The hash rates and processing speed of modern top-tier GPUs are incomparable to CPU processing power which is essentially why GPU is used for mining.
+So, if you want to mine bitcoins efficiently and profit from it, you should go with a GPU mining rig, or if you’re prepared to invest serious funds in mining, you can buy an ASIC miner machine (Application Specific Integrated Circuits), which is the most advanced type of mining computer.

 Mining Rigs: Computers Designed for Crypto Mining